ddowse/pfSense-pkg-openvpn-multihop/README.md

 - Profiles
 - Auto add NAT Rules

-Note: This Package was made as a project for a client who wanted it to be available for the pfsense and open-source community, too.
+#### Note: This Package is/was made for a client of mine and the client wanted it to be also available for the pfsense and open-source community.

+So...

 Thanks John! :thumbsup: